What is a Drug Treatment Court (DTC)?

 What does it take to graduate from the Calgary drug treatment court?

-- • A minimum of 6 months drug free during my time in the Program including a minimum period of 3 months drug-free immediately preceding graduation;
+- • A minimum of 6 months drug free during your time in the Program including a minimum period of 3 months drug-free immediately preceeding graduation;

-- • Demonstrate an acceptable level of compliance with the conditions of my judicial interim release (bail) and the other expectations of the program;
+- • Demonstrate an acceptable level of compliance with the conditions of your judicial interim release (bail) and the other expectations of the program;

 - • Have employment, or be involved in educational or vocational training, volunteer work, or other approved activity in the community;